reifiedbeans/Kleene-iOS/docs/CONTRIBUTING.md

 Any proposals for amendments to any of the documents referenced or this document itself can be submitted in the form of a pull request.

 ## Code of Conduct
 This project and everyone participating in it are governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Any concerns can be reported to [kleeneapp@gmail.com](mailto:kleeneapp@gmail.com).
+Any concerns can be reported to one of the project maintainers.

 ## Getting Started